AlloSphere-Research-Group/allolib/readme.md

 ## Dependencies

-Allolib only depends on Cmake version 3.8 (as the build tool), OpenGL and glew.
+Allolib depends on Cmake version 3.8 (as the build tool), OpenGL and glew.
 See platform specific instructions below.

 ### Windows